 - a clear plan to encourage other organisations to adopt the CLOCS Standard

-For a to remain a CLOCS Champion, a client needs to:
+For a client to remain a CLOCS Champion, they need to:

 - have at least 20% of sites assessed by the CLOCS site monitoring team

 - show good progress against its corporate plan to get at least the majority of its sites to be CLOCS compliant within two years of becoming a CLOCS Champion

 - demonstrate activity to positively promote CLOCS

 CLOCS Champions are party to a Memorandum of Understanding with the CLOCS Sponsor.
 A successful application will require you to agree to the terms and submit an acceptable outline CLOCS Implementation Plan online.
 Implementation plans provide a headline statement of corporate intent to implement and comply with the CLOCS Standard.

 If you are a Local Planning Authority, your implementation plan will require a statement of how you intend to implement CLOCS via the planning system and what mechanism you will be using to require that clients implement the CLOCS Standard on developments in your local authority area.
 You will be asked to update this each year to enable the CLOCS team to track progress towards full implementation and compliance to the CLOCS Standard.

 To help Champions understand and improve site compliance and consequent safety, CLOCS Site Monitoring Visits have been developed in partnership with CLOCS partners' Considerate Constructors Scheme (CCS).

 There is a CLOCS Champion membership fee of £600/annum.